DazzleTools/.github/CONTRIBUTING.md

-# Contributing to .github-repo
+# Contributing to DazzleProj

-Thank you for considering contributing to .github-repo!
+Thank you for considering contributing to the DazzleProj ecosystem!

 ## Code of Conduct